 Proposals which require approval by the Provost, COCAO, COPS, and the Board of Regents:

-- New schools, departments, and those institutes and centers requiring new state funding.
+- New departments, institutes, and centers requiring new state funding.

 - New degree programs.